node4good/lodash-contrib/docs/underscore.array.builders.js.md

 #### reductions

-The `_.reductions` function is similar to Underscore's builtin `_.reduce` function except that it returns an array of every intermediate value in the folding operation:
+The `_.reductions` function is similar to lodash's builtin `_.reduce` function except that it returns an array of every intermediate value in the folding operation:

     _.reductions([1,2,3,4,5], function(agg, n) {
       return agg + n;